microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ### Windows

-We encourge you to use our installation package to prepare the development environment.
+We encourage you to use our installation package to prepare the development environment.
 If you encounter any issues, you can follow the [manual steps]({{"/docs/installation/" | absolute_url }}) to get it done.

 #### A. Download latest package